 Single Kitchen Models.

-Single kitchen model is your basic delivery kitchen model where a first-time food entrepreneur serves a single unique Cuisine from the base kitchen.
+This original cloud kitchen is your basic delivery kitchen model where a first-time cloud kitchen startup food entrepreneur serves a single unique Cuisine from the base kitchen.

 Single Kitchen-Multibrand, Multi-Category, Multi-Cuisine